rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

 git push
 ```

-3. After pushing your changes; start back up the `todolist-api` app on a new terminal session
+11. After pushing your changes; start back up the `todolist` app on a new terminal session
 ```bash
 npm run start
 ```

-#### 2b - Create todolist-fe tests
+#### 2b - Create todolist front-end tests
 > Using [Jest](https://facebook.github.io/jest/) as our test runner and the `vue-test-utils` library for managing our vue components; we will now write some tests for front end functionality to persist our important-flag.
 The changes required to the front end are quite large but we will use TDD to create our test first, then implement the functionality.

 Our TodoList App uses `vuex` to manage the state of the app's todos and `axios` HTTP library to connect to the backend. `Vuex` is an opinionated framework for managing application state and has some key design features you will need to know to continue with the exercise.